momentismedical/momentismedical.github.io/index.md

 # Welcome to the moment is medical.
 This site is currently being configured and deployed.

+## Latest Updates
+Content will appear here as the site deploys.

 ## All Posts (Automatic List)
 <ul>
   {% for post in site.posts %}